Pizzas (and haircuts) back on the menu, but with warnings

 China is shortening its annual legislative session, which begins late next week in Beijing, as small clusters of cases pop up elsewhere in the country.
 The spread of the disease has largely stopped in the country where the pandemic started, but Jilin province in the northeast has reported 28 cases over nine days, the latest two on Friday.

-In Mexico, the number of new confirmed cases hit a new daily high Friday, even as the government clarified guidelines for the construction, mining and automotive industries to start returning to work Monday.

-The country recorded more than 2,000 cases for the second straight day, suggesting its outbreak has yet to peak.
-President Andrés Manuel López Obrador, straddling the issue, said Friday that “we have to be more careful, not relax the discipline.”

-Meanwhile, efforts to find new and effective testing methods for the new coronavirus now include man’s best friend.
-British researchers are launching a trial to see whether dogs can use their noses to detect whether humans have COVID-19 before they show symptoms.
+Meanwhile, efforts to find effective testing methods for the new coronavirus now include man’s best friend.

 Britain’s health department said that disease control experts are looking into whether dogs, which have been trained to sniff out certain cancers and malaria, can be potentially be used as a “non-invasive, early warning measure” to identify the coronavirus.